top of page

 image.png

 Jamaica’s animal welfare laws exist on paper, but in reality, they’re rarely enforced.
-There is very little public education around cat welfare, spay/neuter benefits or responsible pet ownership.
 The very few no-kill animal shelters that exist are constantly at capacity and often have no choice but to turn animals away.

 This is why rescue efforts like OnlyPaws Cat Rescue matter so much.
 Change is possible, it starts with awareness, action and support.